Healthplan Spain

-There are two main scenarios when thinking about where you will obtain your pension and how and where it will be taxed.
-These are:
+There are two main scenarios to consider regarding where you will obtain your pension and how it will be taxed:

-Scenario #1 - You Previously Lived in UK and Have Never Worked in Spain
+Scenario #1 – You Previously Lived in the UK and Have Never Worked in Spain

-You may also need to obtain a Certificado de Residencia Fiscal NEN - España Convenio from your local tax office in Spain as proof that you are now resident in Spain and are, therefore, registered to pay taxes in Spain.
+You may also need to obtain a Certificado de Residencia Fiscal NEN - España Convenio from your local tax office in Spain as proof of Spanish tax residency.
+This ensures your UK pension is only taxed in Spain, not the UK.

-If paid into a Spanish account, the transfer will be converted from Sterling into Euros.
+Payments can be made every four or 13 weeks and, if paid into a Spanish account, will be converted from Sterling to Euros.

 Contacting the IPC in the UK